 - Accountability

-- Energy during difficult sessions
+- Energy during the difficult sessions

 - Friendly competition